AlexRegenbogen/laravel-comments-ratings-reviews/README.md

 ### Security

-If you discover any security related issues, please email marcel@beyondco.de instead of using the issue tracker.
+If you discover any security related issues, please email github@relexed.com instead of using the issue tracker.

 ## Credits
+- [Alex Regenbogen](https://github.com/AlexRegenbogen) (Review and Rating features)

+Since this leans mostly on the work done by Marvel Pociot, a big thanks goes out to him, and the contributors of the original package.
 -   [Marcel Pociot](https://github.com/mpociot)
 -   [All Contributors](../../contributors)